The Frobenius and factor universality problems of the Kleene star of a finite set of words: Introduction

 \subsection{Frobenius monoid problem}

 The classical Frobenius problem is, for given positive integers $x_1,\ldots,x_k$, to determine the largest integer $x$ that is not expressible as a non-negative linear combination of them.
-An integer $x$ is expressible as a non-negative linear combination if there are integers $c_1,\ldots,c_k \ge 0$ such that $x = c_1 x_1+\cdots+c_k x_k$.
-In a decision version of the problem, we ask whether the largest integer exists, i.e.,\ whether the set of non-expressible positive integers is finite.
-It is well known that the answer is ``yes'' if and only if $\gcd(x_1,\cdots,x_k)=1$.
+An integer $x$ is expressible as a non-negative linear combination if there are integers $c_1,\ldots,c_k \ge 0$ such that $x = c_1 x_1+\ldots+c_k x_k$.
+In a decision version of the problem, we ask whether the largest integer exists, i.e., whether the set of non-expressible positive integers is finite.
+It is well known that the answer is ``yes'' if and only if $\gcd(x_1,\ldots,x_k)=1$.

-The Frobenius problem was extensively studied and found applications across many fields, e.g.,\ to primitive sets of matrices \cite{Dulmage1964}, to the Shellsort algorithm \cite{Incerpi1985}, and to counting points in polytopes \cite{Beck2002}.
+The Frobenius problem was extensively studied and found applications across many fields, e.g., to primitive sets of matrices \cite{Dulmage1964}, the Shellsort algorithm \cite{Incerpi1985}, and counting points in polytopes \cite{Beck2002}.
 The problem of computing the largest non-expressible integer is NP-hard \cite{Ramirez1996} when the integers are given in binary, and it can be solved polynomially if the number $k$ of given integers is fixed \cite{Kannan1992}.

-A generalization of the Frobenius problem to the setting of free monoids was introduced by Kao, Shallit, and Xu \cite{KaoShallitXu2008FPFM}.
+A generalization of the Frobenius problem to the setting of languages was introduced by Kao, Shallit, and Xu \cite{KaoShallitXu2008FPFM}.
 Instead of a finite set of integers, we are given a finite set of words over some finite alphabet $\Sigma$, and instead of multiplication, we have the usual word concatenation.
-The original question becomes that whether all except a finite number of words can be expressed as a concatenation of the words from the given set.
-If $L$ is our given finite language, then the problem is equivalent to deciding whether $L^*$ is cofinite, i.e.,\ the complement of $L^*$ is finite.
+The original question becomes whether all but a finite number of words can be expressed as a concatenation of the words from the given set.
+If $L$ is our given finite language, then the problem is equivalent to deciding whether $L^*$ is cofinite, i.e., the complement of $L^*$ is finite.

-\begin{problem}[Frobenius Monoid Problem for a Finite Set of Words] Given a finite set of words $L$ over an alphabet $\Sigma$, is $L^*$ cofinite? \end{problem}
+\begin{problem}[Frobenius Monoid Problem for a Finite Set of Words] Given a finite set of words $L$ over a finite non-empty alphabet $\Sigma$, is $L^*$ cofinite? \end{problem}

-It is a simple observation that, if $\Sigma$ is a unary alphabet, then Problem~\ref{pbm:fpfl} is equivalent to the original Frobenius problem on integers.
+It is a simple observation that, if $\Sigma$ is a unary alphabet, then Problem~\ref{pbm:fpfl} is equivalent to the original Frobenius problem on integers, thus it is polynomially solvable.
 There are also efficient algorithms for checking whether a \emph{given} word is in $L^*$ \cite{CDGPR2005ParsingWithAFiniteDictionary}.

 \begin{example} The language $L = \{000, 00000\}$ over $\Sigma = \{0\}$ generates the cofinite language $L^*$; since $\gcd(3,5)=1$, the language $L^*$ includes all words longer than $3\cdot 5 - 3 - 5 = 7$. \end{example}